 This book just wasn’t for me but that doesn’t mean that it wouldn’t work for someone else.
 Reviews on the book seem to be pretty hit or miss so take my opinion with a grain of salt.
 I think this story would have done better as a graphic novel, which would actually be pretty amazing considering how colorful the action and the world is.

 Also, as a side note, this book would seriously benefit from a glossary of some sort due to the amount of information that gets dumped on the reader right from the start.
-Most terms, titles, and concepts can be deciphered or assumed over time while reading but there’s others that are not so easily figured out, and to me that’s a real inconvenience.
+Most terms, titles, and concepts can be deciphered or assumed over time while reading but there are others that are not so easily figured out, and to me, that’s a real inconvenience.